César Astudillo

-General César Augusto Astudillo Salcedo is a Peruvian General, who serves as the incumbent Chief of the Joint Command of the Peruvian Armed Forces from October 2018 to August 2021.
-Prior to his post, he served as the General Commander of the Peruvian Army in December 2017.
+General César Augusto Astudillo Salcedo (born 30 September 1960) is a Peruvian politician and former general who serves as the Minister of the Interior since 2026.
+Previously, he served as Chief of the Joint Command of the Peruvian Armed Forces from 2018 to 2021 and the General Commander of the Peruvian Army from 2017 to 2018.

 Early life and education

 He was born in Lima, Peru, on September 30, 1960, and entered the Chorrillos Military School in February 1979, before graduating in the "Héroes de la Breña" class of 1983.
 He graduated as a Systems Engineer, and holds a Master's degree in Administration and in Military Sciences.
 He also attended the Advanced Business Management Program (PADE) at the ESAN Business School and the Senior Management Program at the University of Piura.
 He also took courses locally and abroad such as the Weapons Course in Fort Gulick, Panama and the Resource Management Course and the Advanced Informatics Course at Fort Benning, Georgia in the United States.
 He is trained in Parachuting, Jumping Master, Free Fall, Regular Command Course and Armored Courses.
 He also graduated from the LVI Course on Command and General Staff at the United States Army War College, and the Higher Course in Psychological Operations and in the CAEN as a participant in the Defense and National Development Course.